-Advice: Where the invigilator additionally acts as a reader and/or a scribe, as per sections 7.3 and 7.4, the centre should consider using a 'roving' invigilator who checks the room from time to time.
+Where the invigilator additionally acts as a practical assistant, a reader and/or a scribe, as per sections 7.2 to 7.4, the centre must use a 'roving' invigilator who checks the room(s) from time to time.

 Advice: Suggestions on accommodating candidates requiring readers and/or scribes may be found on page 64.